Balistes: Fossil species

 Indeterminate remains are known from the Late Oligocene of Florida (US), the Early Miocene of Cuba, the Early Miocene of Costa Rica, the Early Miocene of Indonesia, the Middle Miocene of Poland, and the Late Miocene of Venezuela.

-B. crassidens and B. vegai, both known from the Miocene of the Caribbean, were very large species that may have reached up to 1.8 m, making them much larger than any living members of the family and the largest triggerfish known to have existed.
-These ecosystems may have been more productive during this time period, allowing these species to reach such large sizes.
+B. crassidens and B. vegai, both known from fossilized teeth from the Miocene of the Caribbean, were very large species that may have reached up to 1.8 m total length, making them much larger than any living members of the family and the largest triggerfish known to have existed.
+The ecosystems they inhabited may have been more productive during this time period, allowing these species to reach such large sizes.

 Characteristics

 Balistes triggerfishes have robust, rather deep, compressed, oblong-shaped bodies.
-There is a clear groove which runs from below the eye to just above the nostril and a small, front opening mouth which contains strong jaws, Thereare 8 large outer teeth on each jaw while the teeth in the isde of the jaw are notched with the largest side teeth in the centre.
-The giil slit is short and located in front of the base of the pectoral fin, The dorsal fin has 3 spines, the first spine is lockable in the erect position, the second spine is half the length of the first.
+There is a clear groove which runs from below the eye to just above the nostril and a small, front opening mouth which contains strong jaws, There are 8 large outer teeth on each jaw while the teeth on the side of the jaw are notched with the largest side teeth in the centre.
+The gill slit is short and located in front of the base of the pectoral fin, The dorsal fin has 3 spines, the first spine is lockable in the erect position, the second spine is half the length of the first.
 The soft rays in the dorsal, anal and pectoral fins are branched.
-The caudal peduncle is laterally compressed and has no spines, tuvercles or ridges on it.
+The caudal peduncle is laterally compressed and has no spines, tubercles or ridges on it.
 The pelvic fins are vestigial and consist of four scales forming a case for the end of the pelvis The skin is thick and leathery with plate-like scales that are arranged in regular diagonal rows.
 The snout is completely covered in scales.
-The large, bony scales behind the gull slit for a tympanum.
+The large, bony scales behind the gill slit form a tympanum.
 The lateral line is difficult to discern.
-These are modreatly large fishes with the largest species being the finescale triggerfish (B. polylepis) with a maximum published total length of 76 cm.
+These are moderately large fishes with the largest species being the finescale triggerfish (B. polylepis) with a maximum published total length of 76 cm.

 Distribution and habitat

-Balistes trifferfishes are found in the Atlantic Ocean and the Eastern Pacific Ocean, with three species, the grey triggerfish, bluespotted triggerfish and the queen triggerfish, in the Eastern Atlantic.
+Balistes triggerfishes are found in the Atlantic Ocean and the Eastern Pacific Ocean, with three species, the grey triggerfish, bluespotted triggerfish and the queen triggerfish, in the Eastern Atlantic.
 Two of the Eastern Atlantic species, the grey and the queen triggerfishes, are also found in the Western Atlantic, and one species, the fine spotted triggerfish in the Eastern Pacific.
 If the stone triggerfish is included then this is also found in the Eastern Pacific Ocean.
-These fishes are found at depths between 0 and 200 m in coatsal waters.
+These fishes are found at depths between 0 and 200 m in coastal waters.